kgrid/kgrid-site/docs/faq/README.md

 Certain packages, such as `gulp3`, have issues with Node.js v12.
 Avoid v12 if you has module dependencies on those packages.
 :::

+#### :milky_way: I'm having problems with permissions when I tried to install or run npm.
+It suggests I use `sudo`.
+How do I fix?

+You should not have to use `sudo` to install `node`, `npm`, or any additional packages.
+If you run into trouble see [https://timonweb.com/posts/install-npm-packages-without-sudo/](https://timonweb.com/posts/install-npm-packages-without-sudo/)

 #### :milky_way: How do I check if I have the latest version of KGRID components?

 The easiest way is to use KGRID CLI.
 Run `kgrid --version` will check and show the versions for KGRID components as well as JAVA, Node.js.